Do you really need to protect yourself from WiFi radiation?

 - generation of stress proteins

 - disruption of cell metabolism

-In other studies, it is reported that WiFi radiation commonly causes such symptoms as fatigue, irritability, constant daily headaches and digestive disorders.
-And long-term exposure to radiation has been linked with many serious diseases including brain tumors.
+Independent studies also show that WiFi radiation commonly causes such symptoms as fatigue, irritability, constant daily headaches and digestive disorders.

 The World Health Organization has classified WiFi radiation type exposures as a ‘possible Class 2B carcinogen’.